softwareguru/beam-summit-website/content/faq.md

 Beam Summit is where professionals in data processing meet, whether you’re a new or an experienced user, we have new use cases from companies using Apache Beam, community-driven talks, technical deep dives, in-depth workshops, and networking events for you.

+## Will food be served during the event?

+Yes!
+We'll be having catered lunches, beverages on hand, and PM snack breaks."